California harbor porpoises rebound after coastal gillnetting stopped

-Category: Environment Hits: 2Harbor porpoises have rebounded in a big way off California.
+Category: Environment Hits: 7Harbor porpoises have rebounded in a big way off California.
 Their populations have recovered dramatically since the end of state set-gillnet fisheries that years ago entangled and killed them in the nearshore waters they frequent.
 These coastal set-gillnet fisheries are distinct from federally-managed offshore drift-gillnet fisheries.
 They have been prohibited in inshore state waters for more than a decade.
 The new research indicates that the coastal set gillnets had taken a greater toll on harbor porpoise than previously realized.

 Read more https://www.sciencedaily.com/releases/2021/01/210121132002.htm